valinux/Federal-grant-search/README.md

 ## Overview

-This project sets up a Flask server, processes a database (`outaddresses.db`), and serves an HTML file (`index.html`).
-The server is hosted locally, and users can interact with the database via a web interface. using the outaddresses.db file at https://drive.google.com/file/d/1RR6PPACOq5cFp4gn26ccj4bHGDskSHmf/view?usp=sharing
+This project sets up a Flask server, processes a database (`output_two.db`), and serves an HTML file (`index.html`).
+The server is hosted locally, and users can interact with the database via a web interface.

 ## Setup Instructions

 Follow the steps below to set up and run the Flask server:

 ### 1. Download the Database

-Download the `outaddresses.db` file from [this link](https://drive.google.com/file/d/1RR6PPACOq5cFp4gn26ccj4bHGDskSHmf/view?usp=sharing](https://drive.google.com/file/d/1d0zYAg4RMbZ9Fb0mXA8e6ITDOkpGA7WD/view?usp=sharing) and save it to your local machine.

 ### 2. Create Templates Directory